codam-coding-college/spark-sessions/spark-session/libft/SparkSession - libft.md

 ### Information gathering

-One of the most imporant things in programming is to find information, documentaiton answers in a anyway shape or form to find out how to solve your problem.
-Another challenge is to formulate your problems into a meaningful query not just for `google` but also to your peers.
+One of the most imporant things in programming is to find information.
+Usually you will encounter problems with quite the lack of documenation others with an abundance of information.
+Another challenge is to formulate your problems into a meaningful query not just for a search engine, but also to your peers.

-So to begin with this idea do the following with your peers:
+So to start of easy, lets look into the following problems, work together in order to find the answers.
+You are free to share them with others!

 - Research and solve the following with your peers:
   - Passing `0` to `malloc`